finagle/finch/docs/src/main/tut/user-guide.md

   Json.obj("message" -> Json.fromString(e.getMessage)))
 ```

-NOTE: This instance is already available whenever `io.finch.circe._` import is present (simlar for
+NOTE: This instance is already available whenever `io.finch.circe._` import is present (similar for
 any other of JSON library supported).

 ### Type-level Content-Type